hemantksingh/messup-learn/platform/DevOps and Delivery.md

+---
+title: "DevOps and Delivery"
+summary: "What DevOps means beyond the acronym, which metrics tell you delivery is improving, and why deployment and release are separate acts."
+kind: concept
+status: current
+last_reviewed: 2026-09-16
+sources: []
+tags: [devops, dora-metrics, ci-cd, feature-flags, continuous-delivery]
+---
 # DevOps and Delivery

 In the [SRE book by Google](https://sre.google/workbook/how-sre-relates/) DevOps is defined as a loose set of practices, guidelines, and culture designed to break down silos in IT development, operations, networking, and security.
 Articulated by John Willis, Damon Edwards, and Jez Humble, CA(L)MS—which stands for Culture, Automation, Lean (as in Lean management; also see continuous delivery), Measurement, and Sharing—is a useful acronym for remembering the key points of DevOps philosophy.